 It is also surprisingly hard-wearing and tough.
-We’ve had ours for around a year and in that time its been crashed, stepped on , left out in the rain and sun and once dropped down a flight of steps.
+We’ve had ours for around a year and a half and in that time its been crashed, stepped on , left out in the rain and sun and once dropped down a flight of steps.
 It has picked up some scratches but is still in perfect operational condition with no oiling or other types of maintenance.

 Size: 60 x 26 x 16 cm

 Assembly required: Yes